hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 ## Overview

-Several mutation testing systems for Java exist, this page in an attempt to objectively categorise and compare they way in which they are implemented and their relative merits.
+Several mutation testing systems for Java exist, this page in an attempt to objectively categorise and compare the way in which they are implemented and their relative merits.

 In most cases the information assembled below has been obtained from the web without any direct experience of the tools so is incomplete and potentially inaccurate. **Corrections, additions and clarifications are welcomed.**